 \section{PID Controller for Scanpath Sampling}

-Probabilistic scanpath prediction needs to have a sampler, drawing future viewpoints from the learned probability model.
+Probabilistic scanpath prediction requires a sampler to draw future viewpoints from the learned probability model.
 Being causal (\ie, autoregressive), our probability model as a product of discretized GMMs fits naturally to ancestral sampling.
-That is, we start by initializing the causal path context to be an empty set and conditioning on historical visual and path contexts to draw the first viewpoint using the given sampler.
-We put the previously sampled viewpoint into the causal path context for the next viewpoint generation.
+That is, we start by initializing the causal path context to be an empty set and conditioning on the historical visual and path contexts to draw the first viewpoint.
+We put the sampled viewpoint into the causal path context for next viewpoint generation.
 By repeating this step, we are able to predict an $S$-length scanpath, which completes a \textit{sampling round}.
-We then update the historical visual context by extracting a sequence of $S$ viewports along the newly sampled scanpath, which is used to override the historical path context.
-The causal path context is also cleared for the next round of scanpath prediction.
-By completing multiple rounds, our scanpath prediction method supports very long-term (and in theory arbitrary-length) scanpath generation.
+We then update the historical visual context by extracting a sequence of $S$ viewports along the newly sampled scanpath, which is also used to override the historical path context.
+The causal path context is then cleared for the next round of scanpath prediction.
+By completing multiple rounds, our scanpath predictor supports very long-term (and in theory arbitrary-length) scanpath generation.

-It remains to specify the sampler for the next viewpoint generation based on the learned discretized probability model in Eq.~\eqref{eq:prob_acc}.
-One straightforward instantiation is to draw a random sample from the distribution as the next viewpoint by inverse transform sampling\footnote{It is worth noting that our independence assumption between the horizontal direction $u$ and the vertical direction $v$ admits efficient inverse transform sampling in 1D.}~\cite{devroye2006nonuniform}.
-Empirically, this sampler tends to produce less smooth scanpaths, which correspond to shaky viewport sequences.
+It remains to specify the sampler for next viewpoint generation.
+One straightforward instantiation is to draw a random sample from the distribution as the next viewpoint by inverse transform sampling~\cite{devroye2006nonuniform}.
+Empirically, this sampler tends to produce less smooth scanpaths, leading to shaky viewport sequences.
 Another option is to sample the next viewpoint that has the maximum probability mass.
-This sampler is closely related to directly regressing the next viewpoint in the supervised learning setting, and is thus likely to produce similar repeated scanpaths and may even get stuck in one position for a long period of time.
+This sampler is closely related to directly regressing the next viewpoint in the supervised learning setting; as a result, it tends to generate similar, repeated scanpaths, and may even get stuck at a single position for an extended period.